aryanagarkar/MathGame/ConsoleApps/ConsoleAppReadme.md

 Download the zip file.
 Right-click on the console app folder and open with visual studio code.

-If any pop-ups to restore unresolved depencies show up, click restore.

 **Commands to run**

 Run - ```dotnet run```